 White House Lawyers Discussed Trump Tax Returns With Treasury Department

-Treasury Secretary Steven Mnuchin said Tuesday that White House lawyers communicated with the Treasury Department about how to handle a request for President Trump's tax returns from House Democrats even before they made the request last week.
+White House lawyers communicated with the Treasury Department about how to handle House Democrats' request for President Trump's tax returns even before they made it, Treasury Secretary Steven Mnuchin said Tuesday.

-Neal gave the IRS until Wednesday, April 10, to respond to the committee's request.
-Mnuchin told reporters after the hearing that the official response to Neal's letter could come Wednesday.
+Neal gave the IRS until this Wednesday to respond to the committee's request.
+Mnuchin told reporters after the hearing that the official response to Neal's letter could come within that time frame.

-Under questioning by Rep. Michael Quigley, D-Ill., at a House subcommittee hearing, Mnuchin said, "I want to be very clear and not misleading.
+Under questioning by Rep. Mike Quigley, D-Ill., at a House subcommittee hearing, Mnuchin said, "I want to be very clear and not misleading.
 I acknowledge that there were conversations.
 I am not briefed on the full extent of those conversations."

 Quigley told Mnuchin "we would greatly appreciate it" if Treasury would report what White House officials had said.